greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 If the full path to a jar file is specified in `pljava_classpath` it is added to the PL/Java classpath.
 When a directory is specified, any jar files the directory contains are added to the PL/Java classpath.
 The search does not descend into subdirectories of the specified directories.
 If the name of a jar file is included in `pljava_classpath` with no path, the jar file must be in the `$GPHOME/lib/postgresql/java` directory.

-**Note:** Performance can be affected if there are many directories to search or a large number of jar files.
+> **Note** Performance can be affected if there are many directories to search or a large number of jar files.

 If [pljava\_classpath\_insecure](#pljava_classpath_insecure) is `false`, setting the `pljava_classpath` parameter requires superuser privilege.
 Setting the classpath in SQL code will fail when the code is run by a user without superuser privilege.
 The `pljava_classpath` parameter must have been set previously by a superuser or in the `postgresql.conf` file.
 Changing the classpath in the `postgresql.conf` file requires a reload \(`gpstop -u`\).